Thothius/roomian-realms/README.md

 - **The Slain Queen (Shmalor)** - Queen of the Agonosh, who represents the cosmic void and the spaces between realities.
 Slain during the first war of the gods, her death tore the veil between dimensions.
 Primarily worshipped by Wormlings.

-- **The God Emperor** - An alien entity from beyond reality that entered Roomia through the breach created by Shmalor's death.
+- **The God Emperor** - An alien entity from beyond reality that entered Roomia through The Breach created by Shmalor's death.
 Unlike the other deities who were once gods of Roomia, the God Emperor is an extradimensional presence whose consciousness exists primarily in the void between dimensions.
 The Wormlings contain fragments of its essence, allowing them to perceive multiple realities simultaneously.
 The ultimate goal of its worship is transcendence - preparing Roomia for the God Emperor's eventual return.

 ### Character Traits System

 The mod features a comprehensive trait system with:

-- **Race-Specific Traits**: Each race has unique traits that reflect their cultural and biological characteristics
+- **Race-Specific Traits**: Each race has 8 unique traits that reflect their cultural and biological characteristics
 - **Elite Traits**: Rare and powerful traits with very low occurrence rates (0.5-1.5%)
-- **Void-Related Traits**: Special traits that enhance interaction with Void technology
+- **Religious Devotee Traits**: Special traits for devoted followers of each of the five deities
 - **Balanced Distribution**: Traits are distributed appropriately based on race population sizes
 - **Mutual Exclusivity**: Thematically opposite traits cannot be possessed simultaneously